vanHeemstraSystems/ademco-vista-with-eyezon-envisalink/300/100/README.md

 **Honeywell Vista 10P, 15P, 20P & 21iP**

 1. Enter (Installer Code) + 800 to access installer programming mode.
 “20” should appear on the display.
-If you do not know the Installer Code, see Troubleshooting Tips on page 13.
+If you do not know the Installer Code, see Troubleshooting Tips at the next section (500).

 2. Keypad programming: *190 to *196 (addresses 17-23) are the keypad programming sections.
 Enable the assigned Envisalink4 addresses as needed.
 If it is a single partition system using the default Envisalink4